probmods/webppl/README.md

     browserify -t brfs src/main.js > compiled/webppl.js

+## Development

+Before committing changes, run grunt (which runs tests and linting):

+    grunt

+Make sure grunt succeeds before committing.
+If it doesn't, the continuous integration test will fail.

 ## Debugging webppl programs

 To debug WebPPL programs running in Chrome, enable [pause on JavaScript exceptions](https://developer.chrome.com/devtools/docs/javascript-debugging#pause-on-exceptions) in the Chrome debugger.
 To debug WebPPL programs running in nodejs, use node-inspector as follows: